Is Weed Legal in Pennsylvania?

 Act 16 does not stipulate where cannabis consumption is allowed; however, cannabis consumption should take place in a private space.

-Pennsylvania has stipulated legal forms of cannabis consumption:
+Pennsylvania has stipulated these legal forms of cannabis consumption:

 Lawful possession of medical marijuana limits patients to a 30-day supply.